Mark5900/Capa.PowerShell.Module/Documentation/Functions/Exit_RetryLater.md

 ## Description

-Uses the Exit-PSScript that comes from PSlib.psm1, to set the package retry later.
+Uses the Exit-PpScript that comes from PSlib.psm1, to set the package retry later.

 ## Examples